pocomane/brewed-in-the-apocalypse/bita.md

 perform certain action (the trigger) in the fiction, in order to get a sort of known reward (the result texts).

+TODO : rewrite the following paragraph

 Moreover the result text needs to have creative clue to make the situation
 change: a success/trade-off text that just said "You did it" should be avoid.
-The implicit __Reward the character__ is the last chance to make the situation evolve, but it is a lot less effective than the __Make the worst happen__ of the failure text.
+The __Tell the consequences__ is a sort of safety net to let the story go on, but a move that relay on such mechanism only, by itself it is a bad dedigned move.
 In this sense the success text of the basic __Taking action__ move is exactly what you should NOT do in a good move.
 That move is like that just because it needs to be a fallback for cases where not other moves are avaiable.

 For the moves that can be customized, or created, on the fly, try to make the customization derive from the last actions of the character in the fiction.